AidanForrester/TC-HUNCH-Nanolab/README.md

 - CCS811 & BME280 CircuitPython Drivers for Enviornmental Combo
 - Adafruit ADC Driver for Moisture Sensors
 - Flask Framework for Python to HTML Communication

+## Usage Instructions
+To make the program work, you must work in a python virtual enviornment by entering these lines:
+``python3 -m venv --system-site-packages myenv source myenv/bin/activate``